Congress’s ‘Other’ Christians: The Fastest-Growing Faith on the Hill

 Pentecostals (0.4% of Congress) and nondenominational Christians (1.9%) remain underrepresented, but some lawmakers from those traditions may use the popular unspecified/other Protestant category instead.

-Representative Joe Cunningham of South Carolina, for example, attends nondenominational Seacoast Church outside of Charleston, but identifies as unspecified Protestant.
-The incoming congressman said his positions on health care and climate change come from Christian faith.
+Representative Joe Cunningham of South Carolina, for example, attends nondenominational Seacoast Church outside of Charleston but identifies as unspecified Protestant.
+The incoming congressman said his positions on health care and climate change come from his Christian faith.

 Overall, though the portion of Christian lawmakers continues to dip slightly, there are still a higher share of Christians in Congress (88.2%) than in the US overall (71%).